5 tips for executing in cross-functional world

 If you know who made the decision, you know who can take the credit or who is accountable if something went wrong.
 In consensus-oriented companies, it's easy to distribute the responsibility.
 This way is effective in those types of environments.

-Tip #4: Collaborating and communicating early and often
+Tip #4: Collaborate and communicate early and often

 If you're transparent, you not only gain trust with your colleagues, partners, and clients, you also can avoid potential pitfalls.
 Be honest.